 Outbreaks in East Africa: Desert Locusts and COVID-19

 Kenya hosts one of the largest refugee populations in Africa with over 495,000, including more than 265,000 from Somalia.?

-Continuing dry conditions across the country have led to the deterioration of livestock and crop productivity, above average food prices, and the reduction of water availability.
-These factors have led to increased food insecurity, which has risen by approximately 60% across the country since mid-May 2019.
-Current projections suggest that food insecurity will continue to worsen, with 3.1 million people predicted to be in crisis phase or higher by October 2019.?
+Continuing dry conditions across the country have resulted in the deterioration of livestock and crop productivity, inflated food prices, and the reduction of water availability.
+These factors have led to increased food insecurity, with the number of food insecure people rising by approximately 60% across the country since mid-May 2019.?

-Insecurity particularly affects the counties bordering Somalia, with Al Shabaab conducting sporadic attacks against civilians and state security forces.
-Various disease outbreaks are affecting Kenya, including cholera and Rift Valley Fever. ?
+Furthermore, insecurity is particularly present in counties bordering Somalia with Al Shabaab conducting sporadic attacks against civilians and state security forces.

 Desert Locust Outbreak

 The Horn of Africa is suffering from the worst desert locust infestation in decades.
 Since July 2019, eight countries have been most affected: Djibouti, Eritrea, Ethiopia, Kenya, Somalia, South Sudan, Uganda and Tanzania.
 As of February 2020, an estimated 140,000 hectares of crops have been infested in Ethiopia, Kenya, and Somalia, and the situation continues to worsen.?